New England Governors and Eastern Canadian Premiers' Annual Conference

-The New England Governors and Eastern Canadian Premiers' Annual Conference (Conférence annuelle des gouverneurs de la Nouvelle-Angleterre et des premiers ministres de l'Est du Canada) is an annual international meeting of the American governors of the six New England states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont as well as the Canadian premiers of five province of Eastern Canada, Quebec, Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland and Labrador.
-According to the Council of Atlantic Premiers, the meeting is meant to "advance the interests" of the states and provinces as well as to encourage "cooperation" built on the "historic ties" between them.
+The New England Governors and Eastern Canadian Premiers' Annual Conference (NEG-ECP; Conférence annuelle des gouverneurs de la Nouvelle-Angleterre et des premiers ministres de l'Est du Canada) is an annual international meeting of the American governors of the six New England states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont, as well as the Canadian premiers of five provinces of Eastern Canada: Quebec, Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland and Labrador.

 The first conference was held in 1973.
-In 2014, the 38th annual conference was held at Bretton Woods in northern New Hampshire.

-Climate Change Initiative

-The New England Governors and Eastern Canadian Premiers (NEG-ECP) Climate Change Action Plan 2001 is a resolution adopted on August 28, 2001, by the New England Governors and the Eastern Canadian Premiers.
-The resolution calls for a reduction in greenhouse gas (GHG) emissions to 1990 levels by 2010, at least 10% below 1990 levels by 2020, 35-45% below 1990 levels by 2030, and a 75-85% reduction of 2001 levels by 2050.

-The drafting of the action plan began when the NEG-ECP adopted the Resolution Concerning Global Warming and its Impacts on the Environment (Resolution 25–9) on July 16–18, 2000.
-It addresses that "global warming, given its harmful consequences to the environment and the economy, is a joint concern for which a regional approach to strategic action is required."

-The Action Plan outlines nine major action items, designed to aid the participating states in meeting committed goals:
+According to the Council of Atlantic Premiers, the annual meeting is meant to "advance the interests" of the states and provinces as well as to encourage "cooperation" built on the "historic ties" between them.

+History